 Calvary & Chimney Rocks Hike: Cool Rocks, Big Views at Shenandoah National Park

-The moderate 3.2-mile out-and-back hike to Calvary and Chimney Rocks starts a short drive from the Rockfish Gap entrance at Shenandoah National Park.
+This moderate hike is a short drive from the Rockfish Gap entrance at Shenandoah National Park.
+It features steps on the Appalachian Trail and Riprap Trail.

 Trail Stats